-The two wake systems show a distinct inward contraction, confirming the presence of mutual induction between the rotors.
-This interaction produces a skewed wake geometry in which the inner vortices are drawn upward and toward the midplane, while the outer vortices are deflected inward due to global wake contraction.
-The NL-UVLM-VPM method accurately reproduces the dominant wake behavior, including tip-vortex roll-up, rotor mutual interaction, and wake skewness.
-These alignments confirm that the mid-fidelity NL-UVLM-VPM approach effectively replicates the essential physics of wake interactions, providing a reliable alternative to high-fidelity URANS simulations for the problems of multi-rotor interaction.
+A distinct inward contraction of the wake is observed, confirming the presence of mutual rotor induction.
+The NL-UVLM-VPM solution preserves dominant wake behavior, including tip-vortex roll-up, rotor mutual interaction, and wake skewness, in a manner consistent with those predicted by the URANS simulation.
+These alignments demonstrate that the NL-UVLM-VPM approach effectively captures the essential physics of multi-rotor aerodynamic interaction.